AqayeFarazmehr/PySpam/README.md

 # Educational purposes only
 This tool is for educational purposes only to show you how it works, or how to make one!!
+Use this tool only for fun with permission

 # How to create one ?
 So the question is how I can create new spammer with new APIs?